What’s a WordPress LMS Plugin?

 - Detailed reporting and assignment management.

-- Use any WordPress theme along with any training media (including SCORM and Tin Can compliant media)
+- Use any WordPress theme along with any training media (including SCORM and Tin Can API compliant media)

 Check out the LearnDash demo or try out the full feature-rich plugin with a 30-day money back guarantee.